roboconf/roboconf-eclipse/README.md

 Website: [http://roboconf.net](http://roboconf.net)
 Licensed under the terms of the **Apache License v2**.

-This project includes set of Eclipse tools for Roboconf.
+This project includes a set of Eclipse tools for Roboconf.